 Who is at risk from listeria?

-While many people may become infected with listeria, most will not develop any symptoms.
-Listeriosis, the illness caused by bacteria, is generally most detrimental to children, the elderly, pregnant women, and other people with compromised immune systems.
-In the U.S., an estimated 1,600 people become seriously ill each year and 16 percent of those cases result in death, making listeria the third-ranking cause of food poisoning deaths in the country.
+While many people may become infected with listeria, most won't develop any symptoms.
+Listeriosis, the illness caused by bacteria, is generally most dangerous to adult over 65, pregnant women and people with compromised immune systems, like those who have diabetes or who are taking chemotherapy drugs.
+In the U.S., an estimated 1,600 people become seriously ill with the infection each year; about one in five die.

 What are the symptoms of listeriosis?

-When listeriosis strikes, it brings on symptoms similar to the stomach flu — nausea, muscle aches and a high fever.
+Symptoms are similar to the stomach flu, including nausea, muscle aches, chills and a high fever.
 It can also cause diarrhea and other types of gastrointestinal upset.

 How is a listeria infection treated?

 Most people with mild symptoms don't need treatment.
 More serious infections can be treated with antibiotics.

 Follow safe food handling guidelines.
 Cook food properly, scrub raw fruits and vegetables thoroughly and rinse well before eating, and eat any leftovers within a few days.